tux4/libLekhanee/README.md

 #libLekhanee
 ===========

+> This library is deprecated and present only for a record.
+> Some day, if I feel its necessary I will rewrite it.

 Python library to transliterate text written in Latin (English) to equivalent indic script.

 Copyright 2013 Prasanna Suman <prasanna.tux@gmail.com>